-Mathri -Crisp and savory deep fried Indian crackers made with flour and spices
+Masala Mathri – Crisp and savory deep fried Indian crackers made with flour and spices

-Mathri is a classic North Indian snack, particularly popular in the states of Rajasthan and Punjab.
-These deep fried mathris or biscuits are very crisp and flaky and are flavored with a choice of spices.
-Mathri is a every time everywhere kind of snack but usually served as a time time snack,breakfast and great as a travel food,you need some pickle or a cup of tea to have with this savory treat.
+Masala Mathri is a classic North Indian snack, particularly popular in the states of Rajasthan and Punjab.
+These deep fried mathris or biscuits are very crisp and flaky and are flavored with a choice of spices. these masala mathri are a every time everywhere kind of snack but usually served as a time time snack,breakfast and great as a travel food.
+You need some pickle or a cup of tea to have with this savory treat.

 ou can also check these recipes-